jordanNewberry21/jordanNewberry21.github.io/landing.md

 				<header class="major">
 					<h3>Pet Hotel Project</h3>
 				</header>
 				<p>This is another fun one I did for school.
 We had a short week so our instructors decided it would be fun to teach us python for a week.
 This one was really challenging, even as a group.
 We used python for the back-end server language, and had to figure out how to get that to communicate with jQuery ajax functions AND postgreSQL.
-It was a bit of a head-scratcher, but we got it to work, and I'm really happy with the finished product.</p>
+It was a bit of a head-scratcher, but we got it to work, and I'm really happy with the finished product.
+This one isn't deployed anywhere, so if you click on the screen shot it will just take you to my Github page.
+The link below will take you to the repository for this project.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/jordanNewberry21/vatti-pet-hotel-1" class="button">Learn more</a></li>
 				</ul>